epam/edp-cd-pipeline-operator/docs/api.md

-CDPipelineSpec defines the desired state of CDPipeline
+CDPipelineSpec defines the desired state of CDPipeline.

 <table>
     <thead>